 Common CV Questions

-If you’re looking for a new job, no doubt you will have many questions.
-Also, I’m often asked the same sort of questions.
-So here are some answers to help you.
+I’m often asked the same sort of questions, so here are some answers to help you.
 If I haven’t answered your question, feel free to contact me.

 Q: Why should I hire a professional CV writer?

 Anyone can write a CV of course, however when it’s your own CV it’s not as easy as you might think.
-You will probably miss out important information that could mean you miss out on job opportunities.
+It’s highly likely you will miss out information that could prove vital to your job application.
 Most CVs I see are either too short, lacking detail, or there is far too much waffle, with detail ‘lost’.
 In over 25 years as a CV writer, I’ve never yet seen a CV that doesn’t need a lot of work.
 Getting your CV right, followed by applying for the right job, will give you the best chance of success.

 Q: I don’t have many/any qualifications.
 Does that matter?